Welcome to the online home of the British International 6mR Association.

-The class has managed to retain the heritage of international class racing in thoroughbred boats that don't have to break the bank.
-We believe there are some 1,500 6 Metre boats around the world today, and the UK has one of the largest fleets.
-Early Fife boats built in 1907 are still racing - often against new Moderns.
-Some classics have been beautifully modified for cruising; several race only occasionally.
-The class has managed to cover a wide range of sailing need.
+The class has managed to cover a wide range of sailing need whilst at the same time retaining the heritage of international racing in thoroughbred boats that don’t have to break the bank.
 All have one thing in common: their distinctive sailing silhouette and an adherence to a tried and tested formula.
 A tribute to the designers and builders.
 There is no doubt the class generates a passion and devotion driven by the stunning appearance of the boats and their historical significance.

 Aims of BISMA

 The UK 6mR fleet is largely based in the Solent with another group of boats in the West Country.
 The programme is devised to provide maximum opportunity to sail together consistent with the ability of the boats to get to each venue by sailing or transport.
 Many boats have a 7.5ton lorry which is sufficient to move the boats and at each venue launching facilities are organised.

 If you have an interest in the class, please register as a ‘Friend’ mentioning your interest or become an Associate Member to support the class.
 Regular crew are encouraged to become Associate Members.
 Owners should contact David Elliott for current list of ‘Friends’